ZJULearning/MaxSquareLoss/README.md

 ## Introduction

 A **PyTorch** implementation for our paper ["Domain Adaptation for Semantic Segmentation with Maximum Squares Loss"]().
 The segmentation model is based on Deeplabv2 with ResNet-101 backbone.
-"MaxSquare+IW+Multi" introduced in the paper achieve competitive result on all three UDA datasets: GTA5, SYNTHIA, NTHU dataset.
-Moreover, our method achieves the state-of-the-art results in GTA5-to-Cityscapes and Cityscapes-to-NTHU adaptation.
+"MaxSquare+IW+Multi" introduced in the paper achieves competitive result on three UDA datasets: GTA5, SYNTHIA, CrossCity dataset.
+Moreover, our method achieves the state-of-the-art results in GTA5-to-Cityscapes and Cityscapes-to-CrossCity adaptation.

 ### Citation